camerensmith/gwent-electron/README.md

 Novigrad is a free city that hosts all manner of denizens not particular in allegiance to one faction or another.
 Previously cards from the Witcher Universe and new Novigrad-specific characters are added here.
 In some ways, Novigrad is a "catch all" faction.

-**Playstyle:** Novigrad doesn't introduce many new mechanics and is fairly basic in their playstyle in classic Gwent faction, except for the addition of **Witch Hunt**, which targets the lowest power cards in the opposite row.
+**Playstyle:** Novigrad doesn't introduce many new mechanics and is fairly basic in their playstyle in classic Gwent fashion, except for the addition of **Witch Hunt**, which targets the lowest power cards in the opposite row.
 This provides a powerful counterbalance to zerg-like deck compositions.

 **Key Features:**
 - Witch Hunt ability - destroys weakest units in opposite row